RLOpenCatalyst/rg-doc/source/GettingStarted.rst

    * - Attribute
      - Details
    * - Project Name
-     - <Project Name>
+     - <Project Name> [Enter a unique project name made of alphanumeric, hyphen and underscore characters]
    * - Budget Available
      - <Budget to allocate to this project (cumulative)>
    * - Account ID
      - <Account ID>
    * - Project Description
      - <Description about the project>
    * - Add Researchers
-     - <Select researchers from the list>
+     - <Select researchers from the list> [optional]

 Click on the “Add Project” button.
 Added a new project successfully.

+**Note**:

-**Note**:When adding a project we are  passing researcher information.
-Through this we are linking researchers to the project.
-The project form allows multi-select addition of researchers while creating a project.
+a.
+When adding a project we are passing researcher information.
+Through this, we are linking researchers to the project.

-**Note:  The project is independent of the researcher.
-We can create an empty project and add researchers later**
+b.
+The project is independent of the researcher.
+We can create an empty project and add researchers later.
+Through the "Manage" option in the view project details screen.
+c.
+If an AWS account is not available under an account ID field you can see a message like **"No AWS accounts available.
+Please contact your administrator to add AWS accounts to your organization"**.

 *My Projects* page of the Research Gateway lists all the existing projects created along with other details.
 Clicking on a specific project shall leads to a project details page.